Report: 2 dead after murder-suicide in Dallas Co. Medical Examiner’s building - NewsBreak

 An older man got pushed into a DART bus Thursday during a fight with four juveniles, Dallas Police say.
 According to police, officers were called to Forest Lane and Meadowknoll Drive at about 1:50 p.m. for a disturbance.
 Once there, officers learned four juvenile boys had been fighting an older man described as elderly.

-Bail set at $500K for driver accused in wrong-way crash that killed a Dallas police officer
+Bond set at $500K for suspect in wrong-way crash that killed Dallas officer

-Bail has now been set for Mayra Rebollar, the woman accused of causing the wrong-way crash that killed Dallas police officer Jacob Arrellano on October 11th.

-Two arrested, one wanted after pursuit involving suspected stolen vehicle in Dallas County, officials say
+DALLAS - The woman accused of hitting and killing a Dallas police officer is now out of the hospital and in jail.
+Myra Rebollar is charged with intoxication manslaughter for the Oct.
+11 crash that killed Officer Jacob Arellano.
+Police said Arellano was on his way to work when Rebollar...

 texasmetronews.com